Skip to main content

 Step Runner

-Step runners (sometimes shortened to runner) are the components responsible for scheduling a step's execution and retrieving the step's output by using an adapter (either Kubernetes or Docker).
-Step runners can be hosted by Torq or your organization.
+Step Runners (a.k.a Runners) are the components responsible for scheduling a Step's execution and retrieving the Step's output by using an adapter (either Kubernetes or Docker).
+Step Runners can be hosted by Torq or your organization.

 Steps